deflation-index/deflation-index/README.md

 # The Deflation Index

-**Quantifying technological deflation across computing, communications, energy, and transportation.**
+## Measuring where technological productivity flows

-The Deflation Index (DI) measures the force of technological progress by tracking exponential cost reductions in fundamental sectors and comparing them against monetary expansion and official inflation metrics.
+Technology is the primary driver of human productivity.
+The Deflation Index tracks cost reductions in computing, communications, energy, and transportation, then compares them to monetary expansion and consumer price inflation.

+**The gap between technological deflation and consumer prices reveals where productivity gains are captured—and where they're not.**

 [![License](https://img.shields.io/badge/license-Proprietary-red.svg)](LICENSE)
 [![Version](https://img.shields.io/badge/version-3.0.1-blue.svg)](CHANGELOG.md)